tiquionophist/hhs-scheduler/README.md

 ## Miscellaneous

+This application is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-Nerd note: the general solution to this kind of scheduling problem is known to be [NP-complete](https://en.wikipedia.org/wiki/NP-completeness)!
+The general solution to this kind of scheduling problem is known to be [NP-complete](https://en.wikipedia.org/wiki/NP-completeness)!
 ([For example](https://math.stackexchange.com/q/2285015), as a reduction to k-coloring.)
 This means that there is no known (and likely no possible) efficient algorithm to deal with large